MetPX/sarracenia/docs/source/How2Guides/FlowCallbacks.rst

 The exchangeSplit function allows a single flow to send outputs to different exchanges, numbered 1...n to provide load distribution.
-The built-in processing does this in a fixed way based on the hash of the identify field.
+The built-in processing does this in a fixed way based on the hash of the relPath field.
 The purpose of exchangeSplit is to allow a common set of downstream paths to receive a subset of the total flow, and for products with similar "routing" to land on the same downstream node.
 For example, a file with a given checksum, for winnowing to work, has to land on the same downstream node.

-It could be that, rather than using a checksum, one would prefer to use some other method to decide which exchange is used::
+It could be that, rather than using the path, one would prefer to use some other method to decide which exchange is used::

   import logging